Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Introduction

-We demonstrate that it is possible to accurately predict health indicators for 1, 3, 6, 12 months into the future.
-Predicting these indicators is important since they are used for many purposes within open source projects (for more on this see Section~\ref{sect:backg}).
-Hence, accurately predicting these indicators is also critical.
+A third result is that we demonstrate that it is possible to accurately predict health indicators for 1, 3, 6, and 12 months into the future.
+To the best of our knowledge, no such prediction has been shown possible for thousands of projects.

-What we show below is that, using a special kind of learning, we can generate results that are arguable better than those reported previously.
-For predicting the future value of our indicators, we achieve {\bf highly predictions} error rates under 10\%.
-It is hard to directly compare that number against many other results (due to differences in experimental conditions).
-But what is true is that prior researchers seen content with only {\bf semi-approximate predictions}.
-For example, Bao et al.'s project health predictions for 12 months into the future were still 25\% away from the best possible value (see Table~25 of~\cite{bao2019large}).
-Sarro et al.'s ICSE'16 paper argues for the superiority of their preferred techniques after seeing error rates in five datasets of 25, 30, 40, 45, 55\% (see Figure 1a of~\cite{sarro2016multi}).
-And as for Boehm et al.~\cite{boehm2000cost}, they had very low expectations for their COCOMO estimation system.
-Specifically, they declared success if estimations had error ranges less than 30\% to 50\%.

-We conjecture that our error rates are so low since, we use {\bf arguably better technology} than prior work.
-Most of the prior work neglect to tune the control parameters of their learners.
-This is not ideal since some recent research in SE reports that such tuning can significantly improve the performance of models used in software analytics~\cite{Tantithamthavorn16,fu2016differential,Fu2016TuningFS,agrawal2018betterdata,agrawal2019dodge,agrawal2018better}.
-Here, we use a technology called ``differential evolution'' (DE, explained below) to automatically tune our learners.
-In a result that endorses our use of this kind of hyperparameter optimization, we note that with DE, we achieve very low error rates (less than 10\%).
+As to ``how'' we achieve these results, what we show below is that, using a special kind of tuning, for predicting the future value of our indicators, we can achieve {\bf low predictions error rates} (usually under 25\%).
+We conjecture that our error rates are so low since we use {\bf arguably better technology} than prior work.
+Most of the prior work neglects to tune the control parameters of their learners.
+This is not ideal since some recent research in SE reports that such tuning can significantly improve the performance of models used in software analytics~\cite{Tantithamthavorn16,fu2016differential,Fu2016TuningFS,agrawal2018betterdata,agrawal2019dodge,agrawal2018better,9463120, tu2021frugal}.
+Here, we explore a set of optimization technologies such as Random Search, Grid Search, Differential Evolution, FLASH and auto-sklearn to automatically tune our learners.
+While future work might discover better optimization methods, what we can say in this paper is that for health indicator predictions, hyperparameter optimization (HPO) can help models to make better predictions.